 A bond is an IOU.
-When you buy a bond, you are loaning money to a borrower (in finance terminology, the borrower is called an ‘issuer’) for a defined period of time.
+When you buy a bond, you are loaning money to a borrower (in finance terminology, the borrower is called an ‘issuer’) for a defined period.

 At the end of the period, this loan is repaid.

-In exchange for providing this loan, you receive a predetermined interest rate (the ‘coupon’) which is paid either quarterly, semi-annually, or annually.
+In exchange for this loan, you receive a predetermined interest rate (the ‘coupon’), paid quarterly, semi-annually, or annually.

 Infrastructure Government Bond example:

-In this example, the Government of Kenya is the “issuer” and you will be loaning it money for a period of 21 years.
+In this example, the Government of Kenya is the “issuer,” you will be loaning it money for 21 years.

-The Government of Kenya is offering an interest rate of c.12.5%, which will be paid semi-annually, every year.
+The Government of Kenya offers an interest rate of c.12.5%, which will be paid semi-annually annually.

 Here’s how it works:

-You loan the Government of Kenya Ksh 100,000 today for a period of 5 years.
+You loan the Government of Kenya Ksh 100,000 today for five years.
 This is what you earn every year until you decide to sell the bond: